jakobadam/RDSFactor/README.md

 that way, users that are not authenticated via RD Web cannot access the RD Gateway.
-Compare this to the standard RDS setup, where there is no way to share state between RD Web and RD Gateway, meaning that the gateway is always allows logging in the credentials.
+Compare this to the standard RDS setup, where there is no way to share state between RD Web and RD Gateway, meaning that the gateway is always open for logging in with credentials.

 You can also disable two-factor authentication in RDS Factor.
 In this case, RDS Factor maintains state between RD Web and RD Gateway,